ashutoshmjain/gita/src/how.md

 ## open source tools

 Since web-browser is a general purpose application, fine-tuning it for readability is somewhat a necessity.
 I use an open source tool mdBook to shape this into a book-like reading experience.
 Rust [mdBook](https://github.com/rust-lang/mdBook) is designed for technical documentation.
-It turns Markdown text [^text] into a book website!
+It turns Markdown text [^text] into an online book.

 <div style="padding-left:40px;font-size:0.9em;">

 The “web app” , thus created,  has several goodies baked in.
 For example...
-- It handles layout and responsive design, so my focus stays on the content instead of the architecture of the site.
+- It handles layout and responsive design, so my mind stays on the content instead of technology.
 - It keeps the essential book experience intact - even on a tablet or smartphone.
 - Website may be installed like an app.
 Browser based apps are called [progressive web apps](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/What_is_a_progressive_web_app).
-They can be installed on computers or smart devices.
+They can be installed on computers or smart devices for offline reading.
 - The app comes with three tier search - probably the least appreciated feature !
 For example - if I search for `Siva`, it gives me the name of the book, chapter, and section heading.
 When I click on the search result , it highlights the 'search term' in blue color.

 ![Search mdBook](./search.png)

 </div>

+Content is written on vim and Debian - both fully open and time tested.

 ## theme

-The theme is based on [maholvi](https://github.com/ashutoshmjain/maholvi).
+The theme is a [custom design](https://github.com/ashutoshmjain/maholvi).
 A golden background with black `Kalam` fonts form "Indian Fonts Foundry".
 I have restricted other standard themes [^themes], such as ayu and navy because this custom theme is the one I test.

 ## favicon